 Recent consumption of meth/amphetamine decreased among people aged 14 and over from 3.4% in 2001 to 1.3% in 2019

 Recent cocaine use increased significantly between 2016 (2.5%) and 2019 (4.2%) across all age groups, except 14–19 year olds

 Australia had the fourth highest average total stimulant consumption when compared with 29 countries across Europe, North America, Oceania, and South Africa

-The rate of deaths involving methamphetamine and other stimulants was higher in 2019 than in 2000 (2.0 deaths compared with 0.5 per 100,000 population, respectively)
+There has been a rapid increase in the number of deaths involving methamphetamine and other stimulants, with the death rate in 2020 4 times higher than that in 2000 (2.1 deaths compared with 0.5 deaths per 100,000 population, respectively).